Please click the image below to select the application form you require.

 All enquiries should be sent to email@example.com

-Completed application forms and references must be submitted by Monday 17th September 2018 at the latest, after which awards decisions will be made.
+Completed application forms and references for the academic year 2019/20 must be submitted by Saturday 21st September at the latest, after which awards decisions will be made.

 Blackburn Bursary – this is for students who are care leavers (as defined by the Children (Leaving Care) Act 2000 and have been in care within 5 years of the start of their course.
 There is a short application form which students should complete (email: firstname.lastname@example.org for a copy of the form).
 Students are also required to submit written evidence of their period in care from their care provider (Local Authority).
 The total award per year is £1,500.
 If eligible, £500 will be credited to the student’s nominated bank account once approved.
 The balance of £1,000 will paid upon successful completion of the academic year.
 Students should apply each year.